 1. Replication Process

-The Database system of Distributed Database has a specific set of software which check for the changes in the database.
-If the software found any changes in the database then it makes sure that the change looks same on all the servers where data is distributed.
-This process is very expensive and it requires a lot of computer resources.
-And the time consumption on making changes also depend upon the size and number of the servers where the database is distributed.
+The Database system of Distributed Database has a specific set of software that checks for changes in the database.
+If the software finds any changes in the database, then it makes sure that the change looks the same on all the servers where data is distributed.
+This process is very expensive, and it requires a lot of computer resources.
+And the time consumption for making changes also depends upon the size and number of the servers where the database is distributed.

 2. Duplication Process:

 Here the database system makes a database a master database, and the user changes occur on this master database only.
 And then, the system duplicates master database data to other databases stored at different servers.
 This process is a little bit less complex than replications and consumes fewer computer resources.
 Like the replication process, it also makes sure that data on every database remain updated and current.

 <Note>: Apart from replication and duplication, there are many other processes included in the Distributed database.
 But those processes generally depend on the requirement of the business model.

 There are two ways to access the data from distributed databases: Local and Global applications.
 In the local application, the user does not need and access data from another server or site.
 In global applications, user need and access data from other sites and servers.
 Based on local and global applications, distributed data is divided into two types: